MarzDell/SPA/README.md

 ### Acknowledgements

 - Spencer Barriball (spence_mentor) - For discussing ideas, providing help with project and any ideas related to the project.
-    As well offering me help outside of mentor session if I will need anything or if i will occure issue that I cannot solve by myself.
+    As well offering me help outside of mentor sessions if I will need anything or if i have an issue that I cannot solve by myself.

 - Website about minimalism- [becomingminimalist](https://www.becomingminimalist.com/)